Decoherence, Perturbations and Symmetry in Lindblad Dynamics -- Implications for Diffractive Dissociation: Modelling of decoherence and stochastic realism

 The analysis is based on a Lindbladian version of the Dyson series \cite {Lind-Dyson2023,Lind-Dyson2025}.
 Although formally analogous to the conventional expansion, it involves time integrals over superoperators and therefore requires some care.
 We consider pure dephasing, with Lindblad operators aligned with the eigenstates of the principal Hamiltonian so that dephasing alone cannot drive a direct transition between the initial and the final states.
-Nevertheless, in the present setting dephasing modifies the effective conversion strength through the multiplicative decoherence factor $ \Phi _{\gamma }$ it broadens the transition channel and can assist non-resonant transfer by suppressing coherent recurrences, while sufficiently strong dephasing ultimately reduces the transition probability (quantum-Zeno effect).
-This behaviour is commonly observed in quantum systems: for example, non-resonant tunneling is enhanced and resonant tunneling is suppressed by decoherence \cite{SN-AS2021}. \
+Nevertheless, in the present setting dephasing modifies the effective conversion strength through the multiplicative decoherence factor $ \Phi $---it broadens the transition channel and can assist non-resonant transfer by suppressing coherent recurrences, although sufficiently strong dephasing ultimately reduces the transition probability (quantum-Zeno effect).
+This behaviour is commonly observed in quantum systems: for example, non-resonant tunneling is enhanced and resonant tunneling is suppressed by decoherence \cite{SN-AS2021}.
+This subsection illustrates that decoherence can enhance a broad class of quantum transformations.